mkafonso/ghost-docs/README.md

 # 👻 Ghost Docs

-Ghost Docs is an automated documentation generator that reads your Postman collections and turns each request into a clean, standardized Markdown file — ready to be shared or pushed to Confluence.
+Ghost Docs is an automated documentation generator that reads your Postman collections and turns each request into a clean, standardized Markdown file

 ---